-ETSI – the European Telecom’s and Standards Institution developing standards in Europe for global use, has been working to define the set of standards for implementing the requirements of the RTS for use of qualified certificates as defined in eIDAS regulation since September 2017.
+ETSI – the European Telecom’s and Standards Instiution is a European Standards Organization developing standards in Europe for global use, has been working to define the set of standards for implementing the requirements of the RTS for use of qualified certificates as defined in eIDAS regulation since September 2017.

 Open Banking Europe has accompanied this process from the beginning and two of the OBE’s representatives, John Broxis (PRETA) and Chris Kong (Azadian) were instrumental in getting a PSD2 eIDAS standard in place thanks to the work done with OBE’s participants.